 - Atheism makes you a Straw Nihilist Omnicidal Maniac.
 This need not always be the case, however.

-- Used often in the Minimum Wage strikes.
-Pundits frequently asked if minimum wage was going to be raised by a few dollars now, what was to stop it growing to absurd levels.
-This led to many parodies on The Daily Show with Jon Stewart, especially when one anchor asked by not raise minimum wage to "One-hundred thousand dollars an hour" (Apparently there is no middle ground between less than three-hundred dollars a week and four million).
+- Used often in the U.S. minimum wage strikes.
+Pundits frequently asked if the minimum wage was going to be raised by a few dollars per hour now, what was to stop it growing to absurd levels.
+This led to many parodies on The Daily Show with Jon Stewart, especially when one anchor asked "Why not raise minimum wage to one hundred thousand dollars an hour?"
+Apparently there is no middle ground between less than three hundred dollars a week and four million.

 Looks like this fallacy but is not: